Important Homeowners Insurance Riders to Consider Adding to a Policy

-Do You Really Need a Rider on Your Home Insurance?
+How to Determine When You Need for a Rider on Your Homeowners Insurance Policy

 Make sure when you get your policy each valuable piece of jewelry you own has an agreed upon itemized value listed in the policy, so there is no conflict if you have to make a claim.